Bitcoin-ABC/bitcoin-abc/doc/init.md

 Copy devaultd.init to /etc/init.d/devaultd.
 Test by running `service devaultd start`.

-Using this script, you can adjust the path and flags to the devaultd program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/devaultd.
+Using this script, you can adjust the path and flags to the devaultd program by setting the DEVAULTD and FLAGS environment variables in the file /etc/sysconfig/devaultd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X